-How to access flow
+How to get into a flow state

 There are foundational peak performance basics to master before you can access flow.
 Before you start, both the body and mind need to be prepared.
 What does this look like?

-The physical basics
+The physical basics:

 Eat well balanced, healthy meals